tari-labs/open-hardware/beaglebone/BeagleBone.md

 The system starts a Web configuration interface when it boots.
 The easiest way to access it is by [connecting the device](https://docs.beagleboard.org/latest/boards/beaglebone/ai/ch03.html) via USB-C, opening a Web browser, and following the [instructions here](https://beagleboard.org/getting-started#step3).

 When you connect to the device, you will be presented with the on-board filesystem as in the screenshot below.
-Open `START.htm` in your browser to view instructions for updating the firmware, updating Debian, and other maintenance of the device.
+Open `START.HTM` in your browser to view instructions for updating the firmware, updating Debian, and other maintenance of the device.

 <img src="docs_ai-64/beaglebone-filesystem.png" width="600" />

+The on-board filesystem for the BeagleBoard AI-64 is very small and you will need to format a microSD card (recommended at least 32GB) to copy and run the Tari binaries.

 #### Tari Testing &amp; Compatibility